Privacy Policy

 We don't know what the author's intention was in making the suggestion that jealousy is beneficial to a relationship.
 If he or she meant to help couples spice up their relationship and love life, we know this is not a healthy way to do it, especially after there's been infidelity.

-There was no mention of jealousy on our list of ingredients for a great connected, passionate relationship.
-Here's why:
+There was no mention of jealousy after an affair on our list of ingredients for a great connected, passionate relationship.
+Here’s why:

 Jealousy is all about fears - imagined or real.
 We believe that if you intentionally make your partner jealous to try to trick him or her to be more intimate with you, it will only backfire.
 The result is bound to be more disconnection, mistrust, and separation.

-Try out these jealousy-free suggestions for building trust, love, and connection, even if there's been an affair:
+Try out these jealousy-free suggestions for building trust, love, and connection, even after an affair:

 1. Make the decision to open up to more love and connection in your relationship.
 Recognize if you engage in destructive habits that you tear down trust.
 Choose to let those go and make some changes.